addufres/question-dump/README.md

 ANDROID APP IS THE GOAL

-allow users without accounts to anonymously post questions/vent to board space but let them know they are not able to delete or alter them once posted

-allow users with accounts to ask questions/vent to board anonymously

-have only users with accounts answer questions/reply to vents

-track how many questions users answer and ask to gain credibility

-only users with accounts may remove their questions or alter their questions/journal entries

 connect to Google Firebase for backend and authentication

+register and login through Firebase

+create user and make posts

+show all posts to main page for all users

+click one post for detailed view

+allow user to update profile

+allow user to delete posts they made

 ## stretch

 connect to facebook for sign-in as facebook App

-allow anonymous facebook sign in when asking questions
+allow anonymous facebook sign in when making posts

-allow posting questions to facebook
+allow posting posts to facebook

-allow posting answer milestones to facebook
+allow posting milestones to facebook

 add advertising

+track milestones for post making

 ## current working point
 layouts for register and login are made need to decide whether to implement back buttons or allow user to just press back on the phone